datopian/playbook/user-stories/README.md

 ![](./media/image05.png)

-# When should who be involved?
+# When Should Who be Involved?

 So the core team has to decide at what stage of the iceberg they want to write the user stories, and that kind of depends on the project, the customer, and the customer's involvement.
 So we need to better understand *"the team"*.